Posted on: May 8, 2025

 What is HAZWOPER Training Certification?

-According to the Occupational Safety and Health Administration (OSHA), five groups of employees and employers are covered by the HAZWOPER standard.
+According to OSHA, groups of employees and employers are covered by the HAZWOPER standard.
 This standard specifically includes any employees exposed to hazardous or potentially hazardous substances.

 The HAZWOPER standard also covers those who engage in several operations, including cleanup, storage, treatment, and hazardous waste disposal.